 Who is Fitbod NOT for?

 Users of Fitbod report it may not be the best at building muscle.
 Learn more: Fitbod Bodybuilding Results: User Reviews—Before & After Photos.

 Can you use Fitbod on Android?

-Fitbod offers a free trial while Freeletics has a free version.
+Fitbod has a short free trial (3 workouts).
+JEFIT has a completely free plan (ad-supported).